OpenDocCN/dsai-notes-pt2-zh/docs/ucb-stat187-dl/【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P39：39. L9_1 Empirical and Expected Risk - Python小能 - BV1CB4y1U7P6.md

-# 【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P39：39.
+# P39：39.
 L9_1 Empirical and Expected Risk - Python小能 - BV1CB4y1U7P6

  Today we'll be talking about covariate shift and the environment。